 - Program design and planning

 On June 5 at 1:00 p.m.
-(EST), celebrate the work and culmination of the 2021 cohort, and official launch of the program's framework.
-Join Performing Arts staff, lead mentors, and guest artists for a virtual presentation to learn more about the 2021 pilot program, the students' roles as program designers, and how to get involved.
-Help us shape the future of the program by sharing your feedback, suggestions, and advice.
+(EST), we celebrated the work and culmination of the 2021 cohort, and official launch of the program's framework.
+Attendees joined Performing Arts staff, lead mentors, and guest artists for a virtual presentation to learn more about the 2021 pilot program, the students' roles as program designers, and how to get involved.
+Thank you for helping us shape the future of the program by sharing your feedback, suggestions, and advice.

 - Keegan Addai (intern)